Escherichia coli in molecular biology: Model organism

 E. coli is frequently used as a model organism in microbiology studies.
 Cultivated strains (e.g. E. coli K-12) are well-adapted to the laboratory environment, and, unlike wild type strains, have lost their ability to thrive in the intestine.
 Many lab strains lose their ability to form biofilms.
 These features protect wild type strains from antibodies and other chemical attacks, but require a large expenditure of energy and material resources.

 In 1946, Joshua Lederberg and Edward Tatum first described the phenomenon known as bacterial conjugation using E. coli as a model bacterium, and it remains a primary model to study conjugation.
 E. coli was an integral part of the first experiments to understand phage genetics, and early researchers, such as Seymour Benzer, used E. coli and phage T4 to understand the topography of gene structure.
 Prior to Benzer's research, it was not known whether the gene was a linear structure, or if it had a branching pattern.

 E. coli was one of the first organisms to have its genome sequenced; the complete genome of E. coli K-12 was published by Science in 1997.

 Lenski's long-term evolution experiment

 The long-term evolution experiments using E. coli, begun by Richard Lenski in 1988, have allowed direct observation of major evolutionary shifts in the laboratory.
 In this experiment, one population of E. coli unexpectedly evolved the ability to aerobically metabolize citrate.
 This capacity is extremely rare in E. coli.
+E. coli usually does grow on citrate in anaerobic conditions and has an active citric acid cycle which can metabolize citrate even under aerobic conditions.
+The aerobic event is mainly an issue of citrate being able to enter the cell, caused by CitT not being expressed under aerobic conditions.
+The regulation of citrate fermentation genes was studied in more detail in 2020.
+The population evolved the ability to use citrate by having an extra copy of CitT under a different promoter.

 As the inability to grow aerobically is normally used as a diagnostic criterion with which to differentiate E. coli from other, closely related bacteria such as Salmonella, this innovation may mark a speciation event observed in the lab.
+However, the species concept in bacterial taxonomy also requires sufficient genetic distance, which the evolution has not achieved.